advancedAgritek-BB/coinTrader2.0/README.md

 Sniping begins immediately at startup.
 The initial symbol scan now runs in the background so new pools can be acted on without waiting for caches to fill.

+Before any token from the scanner is queued for execution its price history is fetched and passed through `classify_regime_cached`.
+Only those labeled with one of the regimes in `solana_scanner.filter_regime` at `solana_scanner.filter_tf` are enqueued.

 API requirements: [Helius](https://www.helius.xyz/) for pool data, [Jupiter](https://jup.ag/) for quotes, [Jito](https://www.jito.network/) for